 Nobody quite knows exactly what Messerschmidt attempted to portray.

-One theory suggests the subjects were victims of dystonia (a neurological affliction causing involuntary contractions and spasms).
-The sculptor himself may have suffered from that condition, making the busts a kind of self-portraiture.
+One theory suggests the subjects suffered from dystonia (a neurological affliction causing involuntary contractions and spasms).
+The sculptor himself may have had that condition, making the busts a kind of self-portraiture.

 One or two look frighteningly unnatural: the kind of man-like creatures you might find in a post-apocalyptic wasteland, skittering away behind fallen blocks of masonry as you approach.

-Normally, a decent number of Belvedere’s collection have their own little spot at the end of one wing of the first floor of Upper Belvedere.
-But they can move around (note that Upper Belvedere is currently reorganising its permanent displays).
+Normally, a decent number of Belvedere’s collection have their own little spot at the end of one wing of the first floor of Upper Belvedere, just off the Toward the Enlightenment gallery of the Baroque section (I saw ten there on my last visit).

-- In 2019, the busts starred in an exhibition at the Orangerie within the Lower Belvedere complex.
-Talking Heads used Messerschmidt’s Baroque creations as a context for modern works that examine the head as an art motif.
-Featured artists included such luminaries as Arnulf Rainer and Maria Lassnig.
+- 2019’s Talking Heads exhibition, which used the heads as a context for modern works that examine the head as an art motif.
+Featured artists included such luminaries as Arnulf Rainer and Maria Lassnig

 Tickets info